-(i) When the Standing Committee is satisfied with the consultation process, it should submit a recommendation to the appropriate Council Committee that the Standard be adopted.
-The recommendation should make it clear that:
+- (i) When the Standing Committee is satisfied with the consultation process, it should submit a recommendation to the appropriate Council Committee that the standard be adopted.
+The recommendation should make it clear that: - the standard is in the public interest, - there is broad consensus among actuaries for its adoption, - the standard meets the requirements of Due Process, and - the standard has been discussed with and approved by the Professional Matters Committee - (ii) The report containing the Standing Committee's recommendation should contain a brief history of the proposed standard, a reasonable analysis of the comments received, and the effective date of commencement.

-- the Standard is in the public interest, - there is broad consensus among actuaries for its adoption, - the Standard meets the requirements of Due Process, and - the Standard has been discussed with and approved by the Professional Matters Committee - (ii) The report containing the Standing Committee's recommendation should contain a brief history of the proposed Standard, a reasonable analysis of the comments received, and the effective date of commencement. - (iii) The Council Committee will decide, by way of a simple majority vote, whether or not to accept the recommendation. - (iv) If the Council Committee does not accept the recommendation, the draft, together with the reasons for its rejection, is sent back to the Standing Committee and the Professional Matters Committee for further evaluation. - (v) If the recommendation is accepted, the Council Committee submits the draft to the full Council for its approval.
-At this stage, where applicable the Council may resolve that the Standard, if a Guidance Note, should be a Professional Standard, or if a Professional Standard, that it should be a Guidance Note.
-The Council must approve the final Standard by a three-fourths majority vote if adopted under the expedited due process procedures or a simple majority otherwise.
+- (iii) The Council will decide, by way of a three-fourths supermajority vote, whether or not it is accepting the recommendation. - (iv) If the Council Committee does not accept the recommendation, the draft, together with the reasons for its rejection, is sent back to the Standing Committee and the Professional Matters Committee for further evaluation. - (v) If the recommendation is accepted, the Council Committee submits the draft to the Council for its approval.
+At this stage, where applicable the Council may resolve that the standard, if a Guidance Note, should be a Professional Standard, or if a Professional Standard, that it should be a Guidance Note.